2008 Zimbabwean general election: President

-CNN reported on 30 April that a "unidentified senior official" credited Tsvangirai with 47% and Mugabe with 43%.
+CNN reported on 30 April that an "unidentified senior official" credited Tsvangirai with 47% and Mugabe with 43%.
 Matonga said on 1 May that the government had its own results, and that according to these results a second round would be necessary, although he gave no specifics.
 A spokesman for Tsvangirai, speaking in Johannesburg, stated again that Tsvangirai would not participate in a second round: "If Robert Mugabe cannot accept the real results now, what's the guarantee he'll accept the real results after a runoff?"
 He said that the claims that a second round would be necessary were part of a government strategy to steal the election.
 Meanwhile, Tsvangirai said that he would return to Zimbabwe after the verification exercise is complete.